New Year, and the first magazine feature of 2016 in Amateur Photographer Magazine on 16th January…

 Those of you who follow this blog and my various social media posts will know that I declared 2015 to be my year of print.
-I was very serious about this objective - I've already completed a significant slip-cased A3 sized general portfolio of work with a fabulous high-end product from Hartnack & Co and I always had in mind to produce something a little more intimate to contain a project series like Backwater.
+I was very serious about this objective – I’ve already completed a significant slip-cased A3 sized general portfolio of work with a fabulous high-end product from Hartnack & Co (see the mini-series which STARTS HERE) and I always had in mind to produce something a little more intimate to contain a project series like Backwater.

 Once again I find myself way behind on these blog commitments!
 Writing my May pick of the month towards the end of June really needs to improve, though hopefully you’ll have got something out of my three part Building A Print Legacy mini series which took priority instead.
 The final product is fantastic but once again the learning journey was significant.